tytydraco/yessleep/out/My_Land_is_Cursed_Part_1_Something_Watches_Me_Sleep_Every_Night_and_Is_Getting_Closer.md

-I switched on the safety and stew in the silence of the nook, watching that book through my binoculars.
+I switched on the safety and stewed in the silence of the nook, watching that buck through my binoculars.
 Still as a fucking statue.